 Turtle Cheesecake Bars are creamy dessert bars with a graham cracker crust and cheesecake filling, topped with caramel, candied pecans, and hot fudge.
-Try my Texas Turtle Sheet Cake for another sweet dessert with the classic turtle flavored toppings.
+Try my Turtle Cheesecake and Texas Turtle Sheet Cake for a couple more sweet desserts with the classic turtle-flavored toppings.

 Turtle Cheesecake Bars